1990–91 National Division 1

-The 1990–91 Courage League National Division One was the fourth season of the first tier of the English league system, currently known as the Gallagher Premiership.
-Wasps were the defending champions and the league was expanded to thirteen teams, with new sides Northampton and Liverpool St Helens promoted from the 1989–90 Courage League National Division Two.
-Each team played each other once.
+The 1990–91 National Division 1 (sponsored by Courage Brewery) was the fourth season of the top tier of the English rugby union league system, the Courage Clubs Championship, currently known as Premiership Rugby.
+Wasps were the defending champions and Northampton and Liverpool St Helens the promoted sides.

 Bath finished the season the champions for the second time, beating the holders Wasps by just one point.
-The two bottom sides, Moseley and Liverpool St Helens, were relegated to the 1991–92 Courage League National Division Two.
+The two bottom sides, Moseley and Liverpool St Helens, were relegated to the 1991–92 National Division 2.

+Structure

+The division increased from twelve teams to thirteen, each side playing the others once to make a total of twelve matches each.
+The bottom two teams would be relegated to National Division 2.